Mattsantos541/pitch_predict/readme.md

 topTrue if it's the top of the inning, False if it's the bottom

+At Bat Columns

+ab_idat - bat ID.
+First 4 digits are year.
+Matches with ab_id in pitches.csv
+batter_id - player ID of the batter.
+Given by MLB, player names found in player_names.csv event - description of the result of the at-bat g_id - game ID.
+First 4 digits are year inning - inning number o - number of outs after this at-bat p_score - score for the pitcher's team p_throws - which hand pitcher throws with.
+Single character, R or L pitcher_idplayer ID of the pitcher.
+Given by MLB, player names found in player_names.csv stand - which side batter hits on.
+Single character, R or L topTrue - if it's the top of the inning, False if it's the bottom

 Acquire:
 Downloaded the data set via Kaggle: https://www.kaggle.com/pschale/mlb-pitch-data-20152018